 If a keyboard command is available for a menu command, it is shown to the right of the menu item.
 If an ellipsis (three dots) appears after a menu item, that menu command causes a separate dialog box to open.
 A small black arrow to the right of a menu item indicates that a submenu exists.
 Clicking the menu item or holding the mouse over the top of a menu item makes the submenu appear.
-Toggle menu options (such as Views \$\infty\$ Show Ghosting) change state each time they are selected.
+Toggle menu options (such as Views \$\sigma\$ Show Ghosting) change state each time they are selected.
 If a toggle menu option is enabled, a small check mark appears to its left; if disabled, no check mark appears.

-CROSS-REF

-A complete list of keyboard shortcuts can be found in Appendix C, "Max Keyboard Shortcuts."
+CROSS-REF A complete list of keyboard shortcuts can be found in Bonus Chapter 2, "3ds Max 2009 Keyboard Shortcuts."